yemaney/yemaney.github.io/AWS/CCP/Notes.md

 5. `Scalable`: Increase or decrease resources based on demand
 6. `Elastic`: Automate scaling during spikes and drop in demand
 7. `Current`: Underlying hardware and software are managed without interruption to you

+# AWS Global Infrastructure

+## Regions
+A geographically distinct location which has multiple data-centers (AZs).

+- Each region has at least two availability zones
+- not all services are available in all region

+## Availability Zones
+A physical location made up of one or more data centers.

+The use of AZ's give customers the ability to operate production applications and databases that are more:
+- Highly available
+- Fault tolerant
+- Scalable

+A subnet is associated with an availability zone.
+- Launch AWS resource into a specific subnet to launch the resource into a specific AZ

+## Fault Tolerance
+`Fault Domain`: A section of a network that is vulnerable to damage if critical device or system fails.
+- if a failure occurs, it will not cascade outside that domain

+`Fault Level`: A collection of fault domains

+If an application is partitioned across AZs, companies are better protected from issues such as power outages, storms, etc.

+## AWS Global Network
+The AWS Global Network represents the interconnections between AWS Global Infrastructure.
+- `Edge Locations` can act as on and off ramps to the AGN
+  - `AWS Global Accelerator` and `AWS S3 Transfer Acceleration` use edge locations to quickly reach AWS resources in other regions by traversing the AGN
+  - Amazon CloudFront (CDN) uses edge locations to provide edge storage and compute near the end user
+  - `VPC Endpoints` ensure your resources stay within the AWS Network and do not traverse over the public cloud

+## Points Of Presence (PoP)
+Intermediate locations between AWS Region and the end user.
+  - For AWS this is a data center utilized for content delivery or faster upload
+  - `Edge locations` are data centers that hold caches of the most popular files, so that delivery of distance to the end users are reduced
+  - `Regional Edge Cache` are data centers that hold much larger caches of less-popular files to reduce full round trip and cost of transfer fees
+  - `AWS CloudFront` is a Content Delivery Network (CDN) service that:
+    - routes requests to the nearest edge location cache
+    - allows to choose an origin to be the source of cache
+    - caches the contents of what origin would be returned to various edge locations